Open-EO/openeo-aggregator/README.md

     gunicorn --workers=4 --bind 0.0.0.0:8080 'openeo_aggregator.app:create_app()'

-The webapp should be available at http://localhost:8080/openeo/1.0
+The webapp should be available at http://localhost:8080/openeo/1.2

 ## Docker image

-There is a `Dockerfile` to build a Docker image, for example:
+The [docker](docker) folder has a `Dockerfile` to build a Docker image, e.g.:

-    docker build -t openeo-aggregator .
+    docker build -t openeo-aggregator -f docker/Dockerfile .

+This image is built and hosted by VITO at `vito-docker.artifactory.vgt.vito.be/openeo-aggregator`

-The image runs the app in gunicorn by default, serving on `0.0.0.0:8080`.
+The image runs the app in gunicorn by default (serving on `127.0.0.1:8000`).
-For example, to run it locally:
+Example usage, with some extra gunicorn settings and the built-in dummy config:

+    docker run \
+      --rm \
-    docker run --rm -p 8080:8080 openeo-aggregator
+      -p 8080:8080 \
+      -e GUNICORN_CMD_ARGS='--bind=0.0.0.0:8080 --workers=2' \
+      -e OPENEO_BACKEND_CONFIG=/home/openeo/venv/lib/python3.11/site-packages/openeo_aggregator/config/examples/aggregator.dummy.py \
+      vito-docker.artifactory.vgt.vito.be/openeo-aggregator:latest

-The webapp should be available at http://localhost:8080/openeo/1.0
+The webapp should be available at http://localhost:8080/openeo/1.2

-## Configuration
+## Further configuration

 The flask/gunicorn related configuration can be set through standard flask/gunicorn configuration means